galaxyproteomics/metaquantome_mcp_analysis/cli_tutorial/cli_tutorial.md

     NS  X737NS,X852NS,X867NS
     WS  X737WS,X852WS,X867WS

-The file must have the 'group<tab>colnames\` header, and cannot end with a newline.
-Moreover, it must be separated with 'hard' tabs rather than 'soft tabs', as must all files used by metaQuantome.
+The file must have the 'group colnames\` header, and cannot end with a newline.
+Moreover, it must be separated with 'hard' tabs rather than 'soft tabs', as must all files used by metaQuantome - the easiest way to ensure this is to create the file in Excel or other spreadsheet software, and then export to a tab-separated file.
 On the other hand, the JSON option is simpler for a smaller number of samples.
 The JSON equivalent in this case is

     '{"NS": ["X733NS","X852NS","X866NS"], "WS": ["X733WS", "X852WS", "X866WS"]}'